top of page

 If your sewing patterns are piling up and you're not quite sure where to begin, give my method a try – it’s made such a difference to how I plan my makes.
 I talk you through the whole process, from physical storage to digital tools, in my YouTube video over on The Bag Makers Sew-Ciety channel.

-Grab a cuppa, have a watch, and let me know how you store yours – it might just stop you buying that same pattern (again)!
+Grab a cuppa, have a watch, and let me know how you store yours – it might just stop you from buying that same pattern (again)!

 bottom of page